IMSY-DKFZ/prevalence-shifts/README.md

     - `4_calibration.ipynb` - Research Question 2a, creates figure 6
     - `6_decision_rule.ipynb` - Research Question 2b, creates figure 9
     - `7_validation_metrics.ipynb` - Research Question 2c, creates figure 10
-  - In each of the notebooks set `EXAMPLE_TASKS_ONLY = False` in the first cell to limit the analysys to tasks available without access to mml.
+  - In each of the notebooks set `EXAMPLE_TASKS_ONLY = True` in the first cell to limit the analysys to tasks available without access to mml.

 ## installation